hmurangiri/gamecalc/README.md

-# Algorithmic-Gambling
+# Algorithmic Gambling
 This is an html, css and javascript code for algorithmic betting.
 The inputs include:
 ```
 1. The target profit
 2. The target odd